Markelle Fultz: Philadelphia 76ers (2017–2019)

-Orlando Magic (2019–present)
+Orlando Magic (2019–2024)

-On February 7, 2019, Fultz was traded to the Orlando Magic in exchange for Jonathon Simmons, an Oklahoma City Thunder first round pick, and a Cleveland Cavaliers 2nd round pick.
+On February 7, 2019, Fultz was traded to the Orlando Magic in exchange for Jonathon Simmons, an Oklahoma City Thunder first-round pick, and a Cleveland Cavaliers second round pick.
 Magic coach Steve Clifford later stated in March that he did not anticipate Fultz returning to play during the season, stressing that his shoulder injury was indeed "very serious."
 Fultz made his Magic debut on October 23, 2019, putting up 12 points, six assists, and two steals in a 94–85 win over the Cleveland Cavaliers.

 On December 27, 2020, Fultz put up 26 points in a 120–113 win over the Washington Wizards.
-On January 6, 2021, Fultz suffered a torn ACL against the Cleveland Cavaliers in the first quarter and missed the remainder of the 2020–21 season.
+On January 6, 2021, Fultz suffered a torn left ACL against the Cleveland Cavaliers in the first quarter and missed the remainder of the 2020–21 season.

-Fultz resumed playing on February 28, 2022 against the Indiana Pacers.
+Fultz resumed playing on February 28, 2022, against the Indiana Pacers.
 On April 10, Fultz put up a career-high 15 assists in a 125–111 win over the Miami Heat.

-On December 19, 2022, Fultz recorded a season-high 24 points and recorded nine assists during a 126–125 loss to the Atlanta Hawks.
+On March 18, 2023, Fultz recorded a career-high 28 points and recorded four steals during a 113–108 win over the Los Angeles Clippers.

+Sacramento Kings (2025)

+On February 12, 2025, Fultz signed with the Sacramento Kings.